Thomas Heurtel: Second return to Spain (2021–2022)

 On July 6, 2021, Heurtel signed a one-year deal with Real Madrid of the Liga ACB and the EuroLeague.
 He was sidelined in the latter stretch of the season due to disciplinary reasons.
 On June 29, 2022, Heurtel officially parted ways with the Spanish club.

+Zenit Saint Petersburg (2022–2024)

+On September 21, 2022, Heurtel signed with Zenit Saint Petersburg.
+On August 7, 2024, he parted ways with the club.

+Shenzhen Leopards (2024)

+In September 2024, Heurtel signed to Shenzhen Leopards of the Chinese Basketball Association.

+Básquet Coruña (2025)

+In January 2025, Heurtel would return to Spain surrounded by controversy again.
+While initial reports linked him with a return to FC Barcelona, the Catalans would cancel the transfer after the outcry the news generated among fans.
+On January 3, Heurtel had already landed in Barcelona airport with his family, attending journalists and expressing his wishes to reconcile with Barcelona fans, when news broke that the transfer was cancelled.
+Heurtel would later hold a press conference with his agent, in which he expressed he felt "disrespected and deceived" by the FC Barcelona board.

+Heurtel would later end up signing with Leyma Coruña of the Liga ACB, where he was announced as a new player on January 10, 2025.

 National team career

 Heurtel played with the French under-20 national team at the 2008 FIBA Europe Under-20 Championship, and at the 2009 FIBA Europe Under-20 Championship, where he won a silver medal.
 He has also been a member of the senior men's French national basketball team.
 With France, he played at the EuroBasket 2013, where he won a gold medal, at the 2014 FIBA Basketball World Cup, where he won a bronze medal, and at the 2016 Summer Olympics.

-After Heurtel broke his agreement not to play for any Russian or Belarusian team in order to represent France at EuroBasket 2022 -- by joining a Russian team in 2022 -- in November 2022 French basketball federation president Jean-Pierre Siutat said: "he will no longer be there (in the France national team).
+After Heurtel broke his agreement not to play for any Russian or Belarusian team in order to represent France at EuroBasket 2022—by joining a Russian team in 2022—in November 2022 French basketball federation president Jean-Pierre Siutat said: "he will no longer be there (in the France national team).
 It’s over."